parrt/msds692/hw/search.md

 # Search Engine Implementation

+*All projects in this class are individual projects, not group projects.
+You may not look at or discuss code with others until after you have submitted your own individual effort.*

 The goal of this project is to learn how hashtables work and to *feel* just how much slower a linear search is.
 Along the way, you'll learn the basic mechanics of implementing a search engine, including displaying search results in a browser window and being able to navigate to documents.
 You'll also learn a tiny bit of HTML.

 ## Discussion